 Meet the Doctors!
 Drs.
 Jeremy and Andrew Orchin

 Dr. Jeremy D. Orchin received his B.S. and D.D.S. degrees from Case Western Reserve University in Cleveland, Ohio.
 Following two years as a captain in the Army Dental Corps, he completed his two year post-graduate program in Orthodontics at Columbia University in New York.
+Since then, he has been practicing orthodontics, exclusively, in Washington, DC.
+He is a Diplomate of the American Board of Orthodontics and is on the Senior Attending Staff of Washington Hospital Center. |

 Dr. Jeremy Orchin is active in many professional organizations, including the American Association of Orthodontists, the Angle Society of Orthodontists, and the American Dental Association and DC Dental Society.
 He has lectured nationally and internationally, and has been influential in the use of state of the art SPEED braces and computer and digital technology.